ydahal1/ydahal1/jokes.md

-What do you call a bear with no teeth?
-A gummy bear!
+How many optometrists does it take to change a light bulb?
+1 or 2?
+1... or 2?

 [
-Sun Sep 28 00:29:53 UTC 2025
+Mon Sep 29 00:27:54 UTC 2025
  ]